digitor/nimblepic/README.md

 ## Description
 NimblePic is a JS library for loading different images for mobile and desktop.
-Useful if you want different sized images or more compressed images for mobile, so save bandwidth.
+Useful if you want different sized images (or more compressed images) for mobile, to save bandwidth.
 Images are defined with data attributes directly on the markup.
 Also allows you to delay image load until a custom event is triggered.